amyibrahim/amyibrahim.github.io/Nanopore_analysis_barcodes.md

 ## 2) Basecall your sequence data using dorado

-Migrate to the folder where the fastqs are outputted which will look slightly like the image below:
+Migrate to the folder where the data from **MinKNOW** has been transferred to.
+MinKNOW outputs all seqeucing data in a folder with the name of the sequencing run, and all of the subdirectories are uniform between different runs.

+---
+**NOTE**

+It is good to keep this run directory saved in a permanent storage space in case we need to go back to the raw data or retrieve information from each run.

+---

 <img width="683" alt="Screenshot 2024-12-17 at 16 18 37" src="https://github.com/user-attachments/assets/bb7334a0-7883-481f-a96b-58c677765db1" />

-Create a folder for new basecalling output (mkdir) and then migrate into it (cd)
+Within your sequence run folder, create a folder for new basecalling output (mkdir to create a folder **) and then migrate into it (cd)

 ```
 mkdir dorado_sup_basecall